claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple.md

 ### Setting up a new Mac Using Brew

 - [Brew: Mac Bulk App Installer For a New Mac OS Install using HomeBrew](https://www.switchingtomac.com/tutorials/how-to-make-a-bulk-app-installer-for-a-new-mac-os-install-using-homebrew/)
+- I have a script (only accessible to me) here

+### Customise Finder to have home folder in favourites

+* Open Finder
+* Use Cmd+Shift+h to see Home folder
+* Use Cmd+Up-arrow to go one level up from where you currently are
+* Drag Home folder into favourites